 The Local News Lab is a testing ground for the future of local journalism that supports people and their efforts to experiment with new ways of reporting, engaging communities, and sustaining news organizations of all sizes.

-For a weekly roundup of the best writing on journalism, paired with concrete advice, tools and resources for people who care about local news, sign up for the Local News Lab’s Local Fix email newsletter.
+For a roundup of concrete advice, tools, and resources for people who care about local news, sign up for the Local News Lab’s Local Fix email newsletter.

 We believe local news is a critical space for innovation, creativity, and community.
 Together, we want all local residents to have easy access to trustworthy, relevant, and abundant news and information.
 We believe that a highly-informed and highly-engaged citizenry is the foundation for a robust democracy and for healthy communities.